Are you pregnant and experiencing pelvic discomfort? As your body grows, your muscles stretch, and your hormones shift, aches and pains are common.

 When Does Pelvic Pain Occur?

-Pelvic pain is most common in mid-to-late pregnancy, as that is the time when the baby is the largest and there is the most pressure on a woman’s body.
-However, occasionally some types of pelvic pain occur early in pregnancy.
+Pelvic pain is most common in mid-to-late pregnancy, as that is when the baby is the largest, causing the most pressure on a woman’s body.
+However, some types of pelvic pain occur early in pregnancy.

 What Causes Pelvic Pain During Pregnancy?

 There are many causes of pelvic pain and discomfort during pregnancy.

 - Pelvic pressure: Because of the baby’s weight pushing down on your pelvis, you may feel pressure as your baby grows.
 This pressure is generally most prevalent when you’re standing or walking and is relieved when you lie down.

 - Round ligament pain: As your belly grows, your abdominal muscles stretch.
 One particular ligament that runs along your side tends to be stretched and pulled by your uterus and causes discomfort to some women.
 While this typically feels like severe stretching, it can also present as sharp pains.
 It may hurt when you’re getting up from a sitting position or while walking and can be relieved by lying down on the uncomfortable side.
 These pains usually subside by 24 weeks (1).
 Round ligament pain is usually worse with the second and subsequent pregnancies.